top of page

 Romiette & Julio is an easy sell because it is about forbidden teenage love (I know-totally shocking!).
 Romiette is Black and Julio is Latino and their parents, as well as gang members at the school, do not want them together.
 Romiette and Julio have to fight for their love.
 Young teens love books about love, but the conflict with the gangs and others in the book make it more than an innocent love story.

 The book opens the door to conversations about destiny, fate, gangs, online dating, and friendship.
 Below are some of the materials that I used when I taught the book, but what strikes me about my earlier work is that it is not gritty.
 Even though this book is about race and interracial dating, I never tackled it.
 I am not surprised by this because at the time I did not even know how to have these conversations, and I'm sure I didn't even know if I was allowed to.
-I am a way different teacher now, but it's definitely been a journey.
 When you teach this book, do it justice by not skipping over the hard conversations.

-All of the materials for this unit can be found here.
+Below are free resources that can be used for your Romiette & Julio unit.
 There are activities that you can do before, during, and after reading the book, and a fair amount of reading quizzes.

 I enjoyed teaching this book as a class text since there are a lot of different important topics to discuss as well as many different types of characters that students could relate to.
 It is helpful at building background knowledge about Romeo & Juliet as students prepare to tackle Shakespeare later in the high school career.
 The book would also lend itself well to book circles focused on love, gangs, race, destiny, or fate.
-Enjoy!
+Enjoy these free resources for Romiette & Julio!

 Recent Posts